Chapter 1 : Black and Yellow

 “BLACK AND YELLOW, BLACK AND YELLOW!”

-That was the first thing I heard as I entered the Hufflepuff Common room in the evening after the Beginning-of-the-Season Quidditch match.
+That was the first thing I heard as I entered the Hufflepuff Common room on the evening of the Beginning-of-the-Season Quidditch match.

 I had been hearing about the match all September, since three of my close friends, Dominique Weasley, Taylor Sullivan, and Peter Jansen played on a house Quidditch team.
 Dom was a Chaser, Taylor a Keeper, and Peter a Seeker.
 Taylor played for Hufflepuff, and Dom and Peter played for Ravenclaw.